Nasseredd/nasseredd.github.io/_teaching/index.md

 ##### MSc NLP and Master in Cognitive Science, IDMC - Université de Lorraine, 2023-2025.

 <p style="text-align: justify;">
-I am supervising Python practicals that follow Pr.
-[Karën Fort's lectures](https://members.loria.fr/KFort/idmc-nancy-from-2024/), covering essential Python fundamentals such as strings, control flow, loops, lists, tuples, sets, and file handling.
+I am supervising Python practicals that follow Pr. <a href="https://members.loria.fr/KFort/idmc-nancy-from-2024/" target="_blank">Karën Fort's lectures</a>, covering essential Python fundamentals such as strings, control flow, loops, lists, tuples, sets, and file handling.
 The practicals involve working with real-world examples like the “80jours50l” and “MyBiblio” files.
 Additionally, topics such as dictionaries, functions, modules, and key libraries like NumPy and Pandas are explored, concluding with a session on objects.
 Each topic is accompanied by interactive notebooks, and guidance is provided throughout all the exercises.
 </p>

 <!-- 🚀 [Recap/Reinforcement in python](python/) 💪 -->